-Subcontractor excavation competent person(s) that are trained and knowledgeable about soils analysis, the use of protective systems, identification of existing and predicable excavation hazards, and the requirements of 29 CFR 1926, Subpart P, Excavations, will typically be considered as meeting the necessary excavation competent person training for working at NREL.
+Subcontractor excavation-competent persons who are trained and knowledgeable about soils analysis, the use of protective systems, identification of existing and predicable excavation hazards, and the requirements of 29 CFR Part 1926, Subpart P, Excavations will typically be considered as meeting the necessary excavation-competent-person training for working at NREL.
 The subcontractor shall provide proof of such training to the prime contractor.
-The subcontractor is required to provide a competent person at the job site when excavations work is ongoing.
-The subcontractor shall ensure the competent person(s) can demonstrate their knowledge and skill sets match the excavation and protective system(s) that are in place.
+The subcontractor is required to provide a competent person at the jobsite when excavations work is ongoing.
+The subcontractor shall ensure the competent person(s) can demonstrate their knowledge and skill sets match the excavation and protective systems that are in place.
 In addition, all subcontractors working in or around excavations shall receive general excavation hazards awareness training.

-10.4.1 Munitions and Explosives of Concern and/or Cultural Resources
+9.4.1 Munitions and Explosives of Concern and/or Cultural Resources

 The laboratory facilities at the STM Campus and STEP Campus are located on a portion of the former Camp George West National Guard base.
 The former base had a long and varied history as a military installation from 1902 through 1953.
-Portions of the NREL campus are subject to the discovery of military munitions and explosives of concern (MEC) and/or other cultural resources.
+Portions of the NREL campus are subject to the discovery of military munitions and explosives of concern (MECs) and/or other cultural resources.

-All MEC or suspect foreign objects encountered on the STM shall be treated as extremely dangerous.
+All MECs or suspect foreign objects encountered on the STM Campus shall be treated as extremely dangerous.
 These items can be unexploded ordnance, discarded military munitions, or munitions constituents.

-All subcontractors performing work in an "STM identified area of concern" shall brief their workers and lower-tier subcontractors on the potential for discovery of MEC and the required response actions.
-NREL ESHQ POC will assist in providing the necessary information to affected subcontractors on the types of MEC that may be found on the site and required response actions upon discovery.
+All subcontractors performing work in an "STM identified area of concern" shall brief their workers and lower-tier subcontractors on the potential for discovery of MECs and the required response actions.
+NREL ESHQ POCs will assist in providing the necessary information to affected subcontractors on the types of MECs that may be found on the site and required response actions upon discovery.

-In the event an employee discovers a MEC or suspect foreign object while performing work on NREL facilities, the employee shall be trained to follow the "three Rs":
+In the event an employee discovers an MEC or suspect foreign object while performing work on NREL facilities, the employee shall be trained to follow the "three Rs":

-- RECOGNIZE: Do not touch, disturb, or move the item.
-Munitions come in all shapes, sizes, and colors, but exposure to weather and time can alter or remove these markings. - RETREAT: Mark the general location of the MEC with hazard tape, colored cloth or ribbon, hat, etc. at a point no closer than you first recognized it.
+- Recognize: Do not touch, disturb, or move the item.
+Munitions come in all shapes, sizes, and colors, but exposure to weather and time can alter or remove these markings. - Retreat: Mark the general location of the MEC with hazard tape, colored cloth or ribbon, hat, etc. at a point no closer than you first recognized it.
 Do not transmit any radio frequency when in the proximity of an MEC.
-Evacuate the area to a safe distance of at least 100 yards.
-Do not allow any coworkers to re-enter the area until it has been cleared by the Jeffco Bomb Squad or NREL Security. - REPORT: Immediately upon reaching a safe distance from the MEC, contact NREL Security at 303-384-6811.
-Security will notify the Jeffco Bomb Squad. - If potential cultural resources, such as historical or archeological items, are unearthed or discovered during construction, work in the area shall stop.
-NREL will make a determination within 24 to 48 hours if work in the construction site can continue.
-Potential cultural items may not be moved or stockpiled upon discovery.
+Evacuate the area to a safe distance of at least 100 yd.
+Do not allow any coworkers to reenter the area until it has been cleared by the Jeffco Bomb Squad or NREL Security.

-National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Construction Environment, Safety, & Health Manual 1/01/2024 Version 7
+National Renewable Energy Laboratory Environment, Safety, Health, & Quality Office Title Effective Date Supersedes Service and Maintenance Subcontractor Environment, Safety and Health Manual 08/01/2024 Version 1